Came across some beautiful curtains made from damask at a neighbour’s or friend’s home? Indeed, this fabric has a captivating charm to it.

 Uses Of Damask

-Ranging from home decoration to clothing, this fabric is used in a variety of items.
+This fabric is used in various items, ranging from home decoration to clothing.
 So, let’s quickly take you through each of its applications.

-Wallpapers made from Damask are also quite popular, though attaching the real fabric to the wall is both labour-intensive and expensive.
-Most wallpapers replicate the pattern found in Damask, which can look beautiful in any home owing to its simple and versatile design.
+Wallpapers made from damask are also quite popular.
+However, attaching the natural fabric to the wall is labour-intensive and expensive.
+Most wallpapers replicate the pattern found in damask, which can look beautiful in any home owing to its versatile and straightforward design.

 4. Home Decor

-The attractive patterns of Damask have almost made it a “staple” for home decor items such as curtains and upholstery.
-Coupled with this is its immense durability, which ensures the objects retain their appeal over the years.
+The attractive damask patterns have almost made it a “staple” for home decor items such as curtains and upholstery.
+Coupled with this is its immense durability, ensuring the objects retain their appeal over the years.

 5. Linen For Tables